 A simple example of this was demonstrated in NASA's 2009 DIVINER lunar temperature data.
 On Earth, ocean and atmospheric buffering add to the affect.

 This effect can be explored with my Open Climate Modeller.
 It modelsfdistortion and misdirection deep surface heat transfer through fifty or more layers.
 Other models have been presented that appear to be modelling the DSE but use just one surface layer.
 This is inadequate because it leads to poor temporal resolution and thus gives lower values for the DSE.

 Misconception 3: The GHE is back radiation

-A common misconception is to assume that the greenhouse effect is back radiation – simply expressed as GHGs absorbing energy emitted by the surface and re-radiating it back down to further heat the surface (marked A in Figure 1).
+A common misconception is that the greenhouse effect is back radiation – simply expressed as GHGs absorbing energy emitted by the surface and re-radiating it back down to further heat the surface (marked A in Figure 1).
 This is hinted at in the AR4 definition and given as the definition of the GHE in Wikipedia (11).
 A simple model taking the atmosphere as a single slab is given at (12), which is linked to by the American Institute of Physics site.

 Misconception 4: The GHE is the difference between surface radiation and what escapes to space

 The surface radiation is 400 W/m2 and the final flux to space is 240 W/m2.
 What matters at the surface is net flux which is about 60 W/m2 for radiative transfers.
 The total surface flux is 240 W/m2 which balances the emissions to space, as it must for thermal equilibrium.